 Cons: Unlike most of the options on this list, you can’t wear it as a gaiter or a beanie.
 It can only be worn as a full-face covering.

 6. Self Pro Ski Mask

 The best balaclavas are designed to provide both protection from the elements and breathability, which is why we’re big fans of this mask from Self Pro.
-Around the mouth, the silicone face mask and mesh panels provide great airflow, which lets you breathe and talk easily.
+Around the mouth, the silicone face mask and mesh panels provide great airflow, which lets you breathe and talk easily, yet still has the ability to cover your face from wind, cold rain, snow and other winter-related weather issues.
 The rest of the ski mask is built with a soft fleece-spandex blend that helps retain body heat while wicking moisture away from the skin.
 The mask is stretchy enough to fit men, women and children.
 The eye holes provide a clear and unobstructed field of view.